Starting from Scratch? Essential EcoVadis Policies & How to Create Them Quickly

 📌 Quick Tip

-The non-retaliation clause is non-negotiable.
-Ensure that at least one reporting channel offers anonymity.
+The non-retaliation clause is non-negotiable and at least one reporting channel must offer anonymity.
+Add a measurable (SMART) target for accountability.

 Essential Data Protection / Information Security Policy